Middle Tennessee vs. UConn NCAA Football Odds, Plays and Insights | October 22, 2021

 Over/Under Insights

-- Middle Tennessee has combined with its opponents to put up more than 56 points just two times this year.
+- UConn has combined with its opponents to score more than 56 points in two games this season.

-- UConn's games have gone over 56 points in two opportunities this season.

-- Friday's total is 12.2 points higher than the combined 43.8 PPG average of the two teams.

 Middle Tennessee Stats and Trends

-- Middle Tennessee's games this year have hit the over one time in five opportunities (20%).
+- Middle Tennessee's games this year have gone over the total in one out of five opportunities (20%).

-- Middle Tennessee is 0-0-1 against the spread and 1-1 overall this season when the team records more than 35.0 points.
+- When Middle Tennessee records more than 35.0 points, it is 0-0-1 against the spread and 1-1 overall.

 - Find the latest spread and moneyline odds for Middle Tennessee at SISportsbook.